 Hypertension in pregnancy includes:

-- Gestational hypertension - pregnancy-induced hypertension which develops after 20 weeks of gestation and may be either transient hypertension of pregnancy or chronic hypertension identified in the latter half of pregnancy.
+- Gestational hypertension - pregnancy-induced hypertension which develops after 20 weeks of gestation and may be either transient hypertension of pregnancy or chronic hypertension not identified until the latter half of pregnancy:

 - Pre-eclampsia in addition to pre-existing chronic hypertension.